coldtobi/tobis_cl260_modifications/Carrier_E3D_Titan/README.md

 Prints without support.
 I recommend 3-4 perimeters,  20% infill and a layer height of 0.2 mm.

+Note that the heater block is rotated by 90°.
+So if you use the silicon sock for the E3DV6 (you should!), the E3D logo will be sideways, not facing you.

+(Another note: the images shows an alternative cooling for the heatsink.
+The files for this will be released soonish.)

 ##### Bugs / known issues #####

 - Grub-Screws for bearing fixations not in the CAD.